Main Focus 1: Primitive Dogs

 Basenji

 Basenji are small, African hunting dogs dating back to pre-historic Egyptian carvings.
 They are also called the “barkless” or “yodeling” dog, as their unusually shaped larynx cannot produce barking like other dogs.
+They are, even to primitive owners, considered one of the hardest breeds to train.
+They can have a mind of their own and seem to change their willingness to obey on a dime.
+They are, however, extremely close and loyal to their humans and will allow them to see their clownish, silly personalities.

 -